-The Minnesota Department of Natural Resources (MNDNR) regulates projects constructed below the ordinary high water level of public waters or public waters wetlands, which alter the course, current, or cross section of the water body.
+The MNDNR regulates projects constructed below the ordinary high water level of public waters or public waters wetlands, which alter the course, current, or cross section of the water body.
 Public waters regulated by the MNDNR are identified on published public waters inventory (PWI) maps.
 Wirth Lake is classified as a Minnesota public water, therefore the proposed work will require a MNDNR public waters work permit.
 This permit process is subject to a 45-60 day approval cycle.
 The MNDNR will want to be provided evidence that demonstrates the hydrologic impacts from the outlet modifications will not present flooding problems or raise the normal water level of Wirth Lake.